jcu-eresearch/matrix-helpers/docs/designs.md

   toolbar buttons, URL-access shortcuts to new assets & asset finder, helpful warnings and more.
-* **Extensible:**  if you're a developer, creating a new Content Block Template is easy with the tools already built and direct integration with Bootstrap's CSS and JS via the JCU Web Framework.
+* **Extensible:**  if you're a developer, creating a new Content Block Template is easy with the repeatable sections and tools already built and direct integration with Bootstrap's CSS and JS via the JCU Web Framework.
 * **Debugging tools:** Matrix is a big black box -- you don't get errors if things break and it's hard to work with.
 However, we don't settle.
 Want to build even more powerful add-ons for the system?
 Jump in to the SSJS